jan-hen-hel/gnss-lab/README.md

 * alidade (198.19.250.201), PC Engines APU, 2x MC7455
 * barometer (198.19.250.201), *offline, not installed yet*, PC Engines 1x RM500.
-* kamal (198.19.250.211), Celerway Arcos, 2x RM505Q-AE, 1x BG 96 (IoT) + Build in receiver - Note: Jan is not sure if GPS is available on this module.
-There is one empty mounting point for a connector on the PCB.
+* kamal (198.19.250.211), Celerway Arcus, 2x RM505Q-AE, 1x BG 96 (IoT) + Build in receiver - Note: Jan is not sure if GPS is available on the BG 96 module - there is one empty mounting base for a connector on the PCB.

 ## Accessing Lab